MetalHexx/reactive-form-component-approach/README.md

 - Pass a child FormGroup, FormArray or FormControl as @Input() to a child component to form a tree of components that match your form structure
     -  I would strongly avoid passing more than one AbstractControl to a form.
 The component should do one thing well.
     -  The more you break it up, the more lightweight and easy to test the components will be
-- Optionally (encouraged), inherit components from BaseFormGroupComponent or BaseFormArrayComponent (or some other preferred organizational pattern) to enhance your components with baseline generalized utility methods for common form interactions / behavior
+- Optionally (encouraged), inherit components from BaseFormGroupComponent or BaseFormArrayComponent (or some other preferred organizational pattern) to enhance your components with baseline and generalized utility methods for common form interactions / behavior
+  - It's very important you keep your shared code super generalized.
+  - Changing these methods will affect other dependenent components, so be wise, tread carefully and make sure things are unit tested so you don't have a regression.
   - Alternatively or supplementary, use form helper functions directly for special situations